Get a Copy of Our New Book: Nature-Friendly Gardening

 Day 3, Saturday, June 13: HOLKHAM HALL, OLD MANOR FARMHOUSE

 Our day will begin at Holkham Hall, a magnificent estate set amidst thousands of acres of parkland.
-Home to the Earls of Leicester, Holkham is a living masterpiece, with meticulously restored interiors and a charming Walled Garden that dates back to the late 1700s.
-We'll tour the home and within the 6-acre garden you’ll enjoy greenhouses, an established vineyard, working kitchen garden, a cutting garden, and more.
+Home to the Earls of Leicester, Holkham is a living masterpiece, with a charming Walled Garden that dates back to the late 1700s.
+Within the 6-acre garden you’ll enjoy greenhouses, an established vineyard, working kitchen garden, a cutting garden, and be able to experience the garden fair that will be happening on this day.
 We’ll enjoy lunch together on site.

-Day 4, Sunday, June 14: DALE FARM, THE BELL, BRESSINGHAM
+Day 4, Sunday, June 14: HOUGHTON HALL, DALE FARM

 This day will begin at Sandringham Estate, the beloved country retreat of the British Royal Family.
 Tour the elegant Victorian residence and its 60-acre garden estate – particularly exquisite in June – with formal parterres, woodland walks, and the serene lake garden.
 The estate's kitchen garden, originally designed to supply the royal household, showcases both traditional techniques and modern horticultural practices.
 We'll enjoy lunch on-site in the elegant visitor restaurant, surrounded by views of the parkland that has welcomed generations of the Royal Family.

-Day 6, Tuesday, June 16: ANGLESEY ABBEY, HORSESHOE FARM
+Day 6, Tuesday, June 16: ANGLESEY ABBEY, CLOVER COTTAGE

 In the morning, we will explore the captivating grounds of Anglesey Abbey, Gardens, and Lode Mill.
 The Jacobean house was once owned by Lord Fairhaven and is now part of the National Trust, and the grounds are among the grandest created in England during the 20th century.
 The gardens are renowned for their exceptional seasonal interest, and June highlights will include the magnificent 150-yard Herbaceous Border—one of England's longest—which reaches its peak with delphiniums, lupins, and towering perennials in brilliant blues and purples.
 You'll also stroll through the fragrant English Rose Garden, where climbing and shrub roses create romantic arches and borders at their most glorious.
 Don't miss the Winter Garden's structural beauty and the historic